Governor, State of Oklahoma

-Approximately 33 percent of clients assisted maintain prescribed medication schedule, 44% of clients assisted utilize savings to meet other essential needs, and 23 percent improve their overall health.
+- Approximately 33% of clients assisted maintain prescribed medication schedule, 44% of clients assisted utilize savings to meet other essential needs, and 23% improve their overall health.

-- Each client was assisted with approximately seven (7) prescriptions per month
+- Each client was assisted with approximately 7 prescriptions per month

 Area Agencies on Aging and the Older Americans Act Network

-Oklahoma’s Area Agencies on Aging assisted more than 12,000 seniors and persons with disabilities with Medicare Part D prescription drug coverage enrollment, extra help with Medicare deductibles and co- pays, assistance with finding additional help with medication costs and other supportive services.
-The 11 Area Agencies on Aging provide Oklahomans information and assistance services and reached more than 20,000 persons around the state through education and outreach.
+- Oklahoma’s Area Agencies on Aging assisted more than 11,000 seniors and persons with disabilities in 2011 with Medicare Part D prescription drug coverage enrollment, extra help with Medicare deductibles and co- pays, assistance with finding additional help with medication costs and other supportive services.
+The 11 Area Agencies on Aging provide Oklahomans information and assistance services and reached more than 13,000 persons around the state through education and outreach.

 Senior Health Insurance Counseling Program (SHIP) (Oklahoma Insurance Department)

-SHIP and the Senior Medicare Patrol (SMP) assisted 14,661 clients in 2010.
-More than 16,800 Oklahomans attended presentations about the program, and almost 24,000 were reached through health fairs.
+- SHIP and the Senior Medicare Patrol (SMP) assisted 13,990 clients in 2011.
+More than 19,000 Oklahomans attended presentations about the program, and almost 12,000 were reached through health fairs.
+Another 1,500 were assisted at dedicated enrollment events.
+Beneficiaries around the state also were reached through over 200 newsletters and newspaper articles.
 The majority of the clients were between 65 and 74 years old.
-Disabled beneficiaries numbered more than 1,900, and 2,658 persons receiving counseling were eligible for low-income assistance.
-The Senior Medicare Patrol, a program targeted on Medicare fraud, waste and abuse, reached 8,801 people at group education events and provided one-on-one counseling sessions with or on behalf of beneficiaries.
+Disabled beneficiaries numbered more than 1,900, and 3,000 persons receiving counseling were eligible for low-income assistance.
+The Senior Medicare Patrol, a program targeted on Medicare fraud, waste and abuse, reached over 15,000 people at group education events and provided one-on-one counseling sessions with or on behalf of beneficiaries.

 Oklahoma Rx Discount Drug Card Program (Oklahoma Health Care Authority)

-OHCA is now coordinating a new program through CVS Caremark which offers discounts at many Oklahoma pharmacies and is free to join.
+- OHCA is coordinating a program through CVS Caremark which offers discounts at many Oklahoma pharmacies and is free to join.
 It is available at no cost to the member or the state at http://www.rxsavingsplus.com/ (Link opens in new window).

 Next Steps and Future Direction for the Council